mobiwek61/mobiwek61menu/README.md

   - **I use this:** using custom config of webpack/babel to run its built-in dev server.
 See folder **webpack_babel** for README.MD
   - using **webpack_babel** folder to create a bundle file using webpack.config\*.js files here as a custom setup.
 It took me a long time to configure these files for React, so they are extensively documented.
 The resulting bundle is installed/tested using app in **webpack_babel/npmInstTestApp**.
   - running the bundle file without a server by clicking on index.html in the bundle distribution folder setup above.
 This has bugs but its fun to try out.
+- **Folder src** has code for this package, but no start point for testing/developing.
+Use code under webpack_babel/webpackServerDevApp; run the webpack server-start script there and any changes to src and the test app get eaten as soon as they are saved.
+Another script packs the package into a bundle*.js for distribution.
 - **Folder webpack_babel** has webpack setup for:
   - running webpack's development server for development using webpack.config\*.js files here as a custom setup.
   - This folder has its own node_modules and package.json.
 These are to provide webpack/babel functionality to create bundles.
 They are not used by the main project or exported in the bundles.